Inheritance

 Super

-There will be a time when you want to extend parts of the behavior you are inheriting, this is when super
+There will be a time when you want to extend parts of the behavior you are inheriting, this is when super comes into play.
+For example if you call the super method inside a subclass initialize

-method, it will call the superclass
+method, it will call the superclass's initialize.

 For example: